Lancelot39/Lancelot39.github.io/_pages/about.md

 Our three papers are accepted by ACL 2024.
 Thanks for my comrades!

+Our paper Diffusion-NAT: Self-Prompting Discrete Diffusion for Non-Autoregressive Text Generation has been awarded the EACL 2024 Evaluation and Model Insight Award!

 We publish YuLan-Base-12B and YuLan-Chat-3-12B, a series of new LLMs training from scratch!
 See more [details](https://github.com/RUC-GSAI/YuLan-Chat).

 Research Interests